Spin waves and three-dimensionality in the high-pressure antiferromagnetic phase of SrCu$_2$(BO$_3$)$_2$

 Here we perform an inelastic neutron scattering (INS) experiment to characterize the monoclinic-AFM phase of SrCu$_2$(BO$_3$)$_2$.
 Working at 5.5 GPa and 4.5 K, we observe dispersive spin-wave excitations in 58 mg of sample.
 Linear spin-wave theory is appropriate to deduce the parameters of the minimal magnetic Hamiltonian.
 The in-plane interactions change dramatically from $J'/J = 0.63$ at ambient pressure to 1.8(2) at 5.5 GPa, which we ascribe to a strong reduction of $J$ arising from its near-critical bond angle.
 We also discover that it is necessary to include an inter-layer coupling, which we fit as $J_c = 0.053(3)$ meV, to explain the observed 2 meV splitting of otherwise degenerate branches in the low-energy part of the spectrum.
 We discuss the consequences of this 3D nature for the physics of SrCu$_2$(BO$_3$)$_2$.

-Our INS experiments used a 58 mg disc-shaped single-crystalline sample of SrCu$_2$(BO$_3$)$_2$, which was grown by the floating-zone method \cite{kageyama1999c,jorge2004} and oriented with ${\bf Q} = (q_h,q_k,0)$ in the horizontal scattering plane.
-The small sample size is a further challenge for INS, but recent developments in high-pressure techniques at the Institute Laue-Langevin (ILL) \cite{komatsu2014,klotz2019b,funnel2021} made this experiment possible.
+Our INS experiments used a 58 mg disc-shaped single-crystalline sample of SrCu$_2$(BO$_3$)$_2$, whose growth and characterization we summarize in Sec.
+S1A of the Supplemental Material (SM) \cite{supp}.
+The sample was oriented with ${\bf Q} = (q_h,q_k,0)$ in the horizontal scattering plane.
+Its small size is a challenge for INS, but recent developments in high-pressure techniques at the Institute Laue-Langevin (ILL) \cite{komatsu2014,klotz2019b,funnel2021} made this experiment possible.
 Using a Paris-Edinburgh press, the pressure was increased gradually to 5.5 GPa while the lattice parameters of SrCu$_2$(BO$_3$)$_2$ \cite{loa2005} were measured for pressure determination.
 The sample chamber was pre-cooled with liquid N$_2$ and cooling to 4.5 K was provided by a closed-cycle refrigerator.
 We performed two consecutive experiments at the IN8 and ThALES triple-axis spectrometers with the same loading.
 We used fixed momentum transfers $k_f = 2.66$ Å$^{-1}$ at IN8 and $k_f = 1.50$ Å$^{-1}$ at ThALES, providing respective instrumental resolutions (FWHM) of $1.05(1)$ and $0.167(4)$ meV.
 Scans with constant energy transfer, $E$, or constant momentum transfer, $\bf Q$, were performed with typical counting times of 5 min per point.
-In the Supplemental Material (SM) \cite{supp} we provide detailed descriptions of the pressure loading procedure (Sec.~S1A), instrument configurations (Sec.~S1B), pressure determination (Sec.~S1C), and data treatment (Sec.~S1D).
-Supporting diffraction data were collected at IN3, also at the ILL, and this experiment is described in Sec.~S1E.
+In the SM \cite{supp} we provide detailed descriptions of the pressure loading procedure (Sec.~S1B), instrument configurations (Sec.~S1C), pressure determination (Sec.~S1D), and data treatment (Sec.~S1E).
+Supporting diffraction data were collected at IN3, also at the ILL, and this experiment is described in Sec.~S1F.